"Now, that's what I call a sticky situation."

 - One Lupin III movie had the title character using a bazooka loaded with a sticky bomb to immobilize several pursuing ships (gluing them to each-other, not the water).

-- Ranma ½ had a story where Principle Kuno tried to force the students to prostrate themselves before him.
-One of his tricks was to coat the floor with glue, leaving several of the cast stuck on their hands and knees.
-Ranma, rather than let himself be humiliated in such a way, ripped the entire floor out of the ground.
+- Ranma ½ has a story where Principal Kunō tries to force the students to prostrate themselves before him.
+One of his tricks is to coat the floor with glue, leaving several of the cast stuck on their hands and knees.
+Ranma, rather than let himself be humiliated in such a way, rips the entire floor out of the ground.

 - The Tenchi Muyo! manga had a pair of alien criminals breaking into the Masaki houehold to steal a priceless artifact nobody knew was valuable, easily bypassing Washu's most ingenious security traps.
 When they try again the next day, she's augmented them with tiger pit traps, swinging spiked balls, and a floor coated in glue, none of which the pair had gadgets to deal with.
 This is all in the Masaki's living room.